bwsw/sj-platform/SJDocs/source/Tutorial.rst

 2. a jar for Mesos framework that starts the engine.

-Thus, as a next step engines should be compiled and uploaded.
+Thus, engines should be compiled and uploaded in the next step.

 Upload engine jars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~